 Now how do you pit cherries without loosing part of the juice and tearing them apart?

 I used to pit cherries with a paperclip, the classic trick when you don’t own a pitter.
 It does work but I always ended up with a messy kitchen counter.
-I had to be more inventive, so I came up with the idea of using a BIC pen ‘tube’, simply removing the cartridge (no dull moment in my kitchen).
-That’s when I remembered the metallic straw I got from a cocktail tasting: EUREKA!
+The best way is to use a reusable straw, glass or metal, strong enough to push the stones out!

 I made that little video to show you how I do it (my very first blog video, yey!
 Would you like more?)
 Simply by pushing through the top of the cherry, the pit would come out cleanly from the other side, et voilà!
 It probably works with any straw, firm enough to pierce through a cherry (or else remember my pen trick).

 The clafoutis batter is made with basic ingredients: eggs, sugar, flour, milk and a hint of vanilla.
-For this clafoutis I used almond powder together with starch, and added cream to the batter for a richer texture.
-It all comes together in minutes, and after 45 minutes in the oven, you are rewarded with a heavenly scented kitchen and a wonderful dessert!
+For this clafoutis I used a blend of almond flour and potato starch.
+Many of my friends have nuts intolerance, in which case I simply replace almond flour with rice or sorghum flour.
+You can also easily swap regular milk for a vegetal version, like cashew milk, my favorite.
+Clafoutis comes together in minutes, and after 45 minutes in the oven, you are rewarded with a heavenly scented kitchen and a wonderful dessert!

 Other stone fruits would also work well in this dish, such as nectarine, my second favourite clafoutis flavour.
 Feel free to personalize your clafoutis!